AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning more about Backtracking and Bit Manipulation

 #### DP :
-- Solved  on leetcode with tc of O(n ^ 2) and sc of O(1) Beats 96.48% in runtime with JavaScript
+- Solved Pascal's Triangle on leetcode with tc of O(n ^ 2) and sc of O(1) Beats 86.35% in runtime with JavaScript